 Perhaps you’ve lived this nightmare: trying to enjoy a Saturday night with the aid of your trusted dab vape pen when suddenly you feel a creeping, wet sensation in your pocket.
 Your brand new jeans are ruined and you’re wearing your wax.
-It could be worse: a leaking wax atomizer in a purse is not only messy but could send your smartphone to the great beyond, depending on the viscosity of your concentrates.
+It could be worse: a leaking wax atomizer in a purse is not only messy but could also send your smartphone or earbuds to the great beyond, depending on the viscosity of your concentrates.
 Some vape enthusiasts have just accepted faulty oil vaporizer designs and compromised atomizers as inevitabilities.
-But there are actually a few things you can do to lessen your chances of an oil spill or, in a worst case scenario, respond with some rapid damage control.
+But there are actually a few things you can do to lessen your chances of your vape leaking or, in a worst case scenario, respond with some rapid damage control.

 The viscosity of your concentrates is going to be a factor in the likelihood of springing a leak.
-This is just common sense; a high viscosity wax is going to hold up a lot better than thinner cannabis oils in the event of a leak.
+A high viscosity wax is going to hold up a lot better than thinner cannabis oils in the event of a leak.
 In some cases, wax liquidizer is used to soften up shatter for use in a dab vape pen.
 If you’re just getting used to using the wax liquidizer, you could overdo it and end up with a low viscosity oil that leaks from standard dab pens designed for waxes.
-If you’re mainly using thicker waxes that are solids at room temperature, taking a few cool down hits off the vape pen at the end of your session can make a difference in preventing leakage.
+If you’re mainly using thicker waxes that are solid at room temperature, taking a few cool down hits off the vape pen at the end of your session can make a difference in preventing leakage.

-But even if you’re a loyal devotee of thicker concentrates, exposure to extreme temperatures can render your wax thinner and thus more likely to compromise a solid wax atomizer or normally reliable dab vape pen.
+Even if you’re a loyal devotee to thicker concentrates, exposure to extreme temperatures can render your wax thinner.
+The thinning wax is more likely to compromise a solid wax atomizer or normally reliable dab vape pen.
 Have you ever had the misfortune of forgetting your portable oil vaporizer pen in the car during the sweltering summer months?
-Under those circumstances, even the tightest of dab pens will spring a leak.
-Sometimes, simply storing your wax pen in your pocket exposes it to enough heat to result in leakage.
+Under those circumstances, even the tightest of dab pens can spring a leak.
+Sometimes, simply storing your wax pen in your pocket exposes it to enough transferring body heat to result in leakage.

 A major catalyst for leaking dab pens is overfilling.
-We’ve all done it; especially if we’re hitting the road or sharing with friends.
+We’ve all done it, especially if we’re heading on a road trip or sharing with friends.
 If you’re keeping your oil vaporizer in a controlled temperature but still seeing leaks pretty frequently, try loading less concentrate into the chamber.
 Depending on your model of dab vape pen, you can experience other issues when you’re overloading.
 For example, you may find excess waxes and oils collecting beneath the coil.
-If a hefty load of wax is vital to your experience, invest in a model that positions the air holes toward the top of the chamber so that the leakage is less likely.
+If a hefty load of wax is vital to your experience, consider investing in a model that positions the air holes toward the top of the chamber so that leakage is less likely.

 Preventative measures aside, let’s imagine that your wax atomizer is already leaking.
 It’s in your best interest to get the atomizer and coil squeaky clean and free from any congealed wax that could affect the vape pen’s performance and possibly lead to future leaks.
-Your best friend in this scenario is going to be ISO alcohol; the higher the percentage, the better.
+The first tip on how to clean atomizer and coil pieces: Your best friend is going to be ISO alcohol; the stronger, the better.
 If any rubber pieces are in the line of fire, remove them, if possible.
 Alcohol can compromise the integrity of the rubber pieces.
 Use the alcohol to thoroughly clean the adjustable airflow and coil.
 You could even gently apply heat to soften up tenacious concentrates by popping your oil vaporizer in a plastic bag and running it under a faucet of warm water.
 In most cases, your wax atomizer will not need to be replaced but simply cleaned.
 Once your oil pen is cleaned and dried, try storing it in an upright position in the future to avoid subsequent leaks.
 If you frequently vape, you’ll probably experience a leaking wax atomizer at some point.
-But following the easy tips above should keep those occurrences to a minimum while allowing you to enjoy your dab pen at its prime.
-In any case, keep the high grade alcohol nearby for cleaning…just in case.
+Hash oil cartridge leaking is particularly common.
+But following the easy tips above should keep leakage to a minimum while allowing you to enjoy your dab pen at its prime.
+In any case, keep the high grade alcohol nearby for cleaning and check atomizer vape pieces for buildup frequently.
 You never know when you’ll have to clean up an oil spill.